Online Paintability: The Slow-Coloring Game: All graphs such that

 As noted in~\cite{CMPW}, $\C{V(G)}+\C{E(G)}$ is an easy upper bound on $\chisp(G)$, proved by Painter playing greedily with respect to some vertex ordering.
 A graph is {\it sp-greedy}~\cite{CMPW} when equality holds in that bound.
 Our first step is to show that $\spo(G)=\chisp(G)$ only when $G$ is sp-greedy.

 In the $f$-painting game, Painter must immediately color any vertex with no remaining tokens.
 Therefore, when Lister marks a vertex $v$ having exactly one token, Lister should also mark all neighbors of $v$.
 Zhu formalized this observation.
+Let $N(v)$ denote the set of neighbors of $v$.

 \begin{proposition}[Zhu~\cite{Z1}] If $f(v)=1$ for a token assignment $f$ on a graph $G$, then $G$ is $f$-paintable if and only if $G-v$ is $f'$-paintable, where

 \end{proposition} \begin{lemma} Given $\spo(G)=\chisp(G)$, let $f$ be an assignment of $\chisp(G)$ tokens under which $G$ is $f$-paintable.
 Let Lister play optimally in the slow-coloring game (guaranteeing to score at least $\spo(G)$).
 If Painter interprets Lister as playing in the $f$-painting game and responds using an optimal strategy there, then the set colored by Painter always consists of vertices that began the round with one token. \end{lemma} \begin{proof} Under the given strategies, let $g(v)$ be the number of times that a vertex $v$ is marked.
 By Lister's strategy, $\spo(G)=\sum_{v\in G}g(v)$.
 On the other hand, $\spo(G)=\chisp(G)=\sum_{v\in G}f(v)$.
 Since Painter wins, $g(v)\le f(v)$ for all $v$, so $g(v) = f(v)$ for all $v$.
 Since $v$ has $f(v)-g(v)+1$ tokens at the beginning of the round in which it is colored, the claim follows. \end{proof}